Alogliptin/pioglitazone (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you have kidney disease, liver disease, congestive heart failure, edema (problems with fluid retention or swelling), macular edema (swelling of the back of the eye), fragile bones (especially women), gallstones, or a history of alcohol abuse or bladder cancer.
+- Tell your doctor if you have kidney disease, liver disease, heart failure, edema (problems with fluid retention or swelling), macular edema (swelling of the back of the eye), fragile bones, gallstones, or a history of alcohol abuse or bladder cancer.
 Tell your doctor if you recently had a fever, infection, injury, or surgery, or if you have a scheduled surgery.

 - Do not use this medicine to treat type 1 diabetes or diabetic ketoacidosis.

 - This medicine may cause the following problems:

 - Increased risk for broken bones (in women)